Be A Giver And Not A Taker

 “Come to me, all you who labour and are burdened,

 and I will give you rest.”

-But then he suddenly, instead of being upset and annoyed, he turns back again and he says to them, “You know, if the things that were done in Sodom and Gomorrah, the things that have been done here, if they were done there, they would have come back and repented and turned their lives around and come back to the Lord.”
+But then he suddenly, instead of being upset and annoyed, he turns back again and he says to them, “You know, the things that have been done here, if they were done in Sodom and Gomorrah, they would have come back and repented and turned their lives around and come back to the Lord.”